A Strong Haken's Theorem: Breaking symmetry: stem swaps

 \begin{prop}[Stem Swapping] The complex $\Sss'$ obtained from $\Sss$ by replacing the arc $\sss$ with the arc $\sss'$ is, up to isotopy, also a spine for $B$.
 That is, $T$ is isotopic in $M$ to the boundary of a regular neighborhood of $\Sss'$. \end{prop}

 \begin{proof} Given the spine $\Sss$ as described, there is a natural alternate Heegaard splitting for $M$ in which $R$ is regarded as lying in $\bdd_- A$ instead of $\bdd_- B$.
 It is obtained by deleting the flower $\sss \cup R$ from $\Sss$, leaving $R$ as an additional component of $\bdd_- A$.
 Call the resulting spine $\Sss_-$ and let $A_+$ be the complementary compression body (so $M = A_+ \cup_{T'} \eta(\Sss_-)$).
 Apply the argument of Lemma \ref{lemma:Zupan} to $A_+$, with $\beta = \sss, \aaa = \sss'$ and $r = R$.
 (See Phase 1 of the proof of Proposition \ref{prop:snugdisjoint} for how we can regard the sphere $R$ as the point $r$.)
 Let $\gamma$ be the path in $\bdd_+ A_+ = \bdd(\eta(\Sss_-))$ given by Lemma \ref{lemma:Zupan}.
-(Note that in Figure \ref{fig:swapRev} the path $\gamma$ is on the boundary of a {\em regular neighborhood} of the spine $\Sss_-$ and does not necessarily project to an embedded path in $\Sss_-$ itself.)
+Note that in Figure \ref{fig:swapRev} some edges in the spine $\Sss_-$ are shown, but we do not claim that the path $\gamma$ from Lemma \ref{lemma:Zupan} is a subgraph of $\Sss_-$.
+Rather, the path is on the boundary of a {\em regular neighborhood} of $\Sss_-$ and does not necessarily project to an embedded path in $\Sss_-$ itself.
+Note further that after the stem swap the edge in $\Sss$ that contains $p$ in its interior (if $p$ is on an edge and not on $\bdd_- B$) becomes two edges in $\Sss'$ and, dually, when $q$ is not on $\bdd_- B \subset \Sss$, it is natural to concatenate the two edges of $\Sss$ that are incident to $q$ into a single edge of $\Sss'$.

 Returning to the original splitting, sliding an end of $\sss$ along $\gamma$ does not change the fact that $\Sss$ is a spine for $B$ and, viewing $T$ as the boundary of a regular neighborhood of $\Sss$, the slide defines an isotopy of $T$ in $M$.
-After the slide, according to Lemma \ref{lemma:Zupan}, $\sss$ can be isotoped to $\sss'$ rel its end points at $R$ and $p$, completing the proof.
+After the slide, according to Lemma \ref{lemma:Zupan}, $\sss$ and $\sss'$ have the same endpoints at $R$ and $p$; then $\sss$ can be isotoped to $\sss'$ rel its end points , completing the proof.
 (Note that passing $\sss$ through $\sss'$, as must be allowed to invoke Lemma \ref{lemma:Zupan}, has no significance in this context.) \end{proof}

 \begin{defin} The operation of Proposition \ref{prop:stemswap} in which we replace the stem $\sss$ with $\sss'$ is called a {\em stem swap}.
 If the base of the stem $\sss'$ is the same as that of $\sss$ it is called a {\em local stem swap}. \end{defin}